CJTF32/magnacartai-v4/README.md

 Any of the seven available models can be assigned to any slot or the judge role via the roster editor on the landing page.
 Selections persist in localStorage.

-**All seven options:** GPT-5.4 nano, Claude Haiku 4.5, Grok 3 mini, Mistral Large 2, Gemini 2.5 Flash, DeepSeek V3.2, Llama 3.3 70B (via Groq)
+**All five options:** GPT-5.4 nano, Claude Haiku 4.5, Grok 3 mini, Mistral Large 2, Gemini 2.5 Flash

 ## Scenarios